Information for residents

 East Cambs LGR survey

-We are running a survey to ask residents what is important to them in East Cambridgeshire.
+In spring 2025 we ran an initial survey to ask residents what is important to them in East Cambridgeshire.

 Interim results are available on this page.